VinasRicard/VinasRicard/README.md

 <h1 align="center">Hi 👋, I'm <a href="https://www.linkedin.com/in/ricard-viñas-a01a29214/" target="blank">
 Ricard</a></h1>
-<h3 align="center">I am a Computer Engineering student with two years of experience in web design and frontend development.
-I am based in Barcelona and working with clients worldwide.</h3>
+<h3 align="center">I am a Computer Engineering student (finishing 4th year) with two years of experience as a developer.</h3>

 <br/>